 3.1.
 Basic Framework and Assumptions.
 Time is discrete and indexed by t.
 The game is played by N firms that we index by i.
 Following the standard structure in the Ericson-Pakes (1995) framework, firms compete in two different dimensions: a static dimension and a dynamic dimension.
 We denote the dynamic dimension as the "investment decision".
-Let $a{it}$ be the variable that represents the investment decision of firm i at period t.
+Let a{it} be the variable that represents the investment decision of firm i at period t.
 This investment decision can be an entry/exit decision, a choice of capacity, investment in equipment, R&D, product quality, other product characteristics, etc. Every period, given their capital stocks that can affect demand and/or production costs, firms compete in prices or quantities in a static Cournot or Bertand model.
-Let $p{it}$ be the static decision variables (e.g., price) of firm i at period t.
+Let p{it} be the static decision variables (for instance, price) of firm i at period t.

 For simplicity and concreteness, I start presenting a simple dynamic game of market entry-exit where every period incumbent firms compete a la Bertrand.
-In this entry-exit model, the dynamic investment decision $a{it}$ is a binary indicator of the event "firm i is active in the market at period t".
-The action is taken to maximize the expected and discounted flow of profits in the market, $E_t\left(\sum{r=0}^{\infty} \delta^r \Pi{it+r}\right)$ where $\delta \in (0,1)$ is the discount factor, and $\Pi{it}$ is firm i's profit at period t.
-The profits of firm i at time t are given by where $VP{it}$ represents variable profits, $FC{it}$ is the fixed cost of operating, and $EC{it}$ is a one time entry cost.
+In this entry-exit model, the dynamic investment decision a{it} is a binary indicator of the event "firm i is active in the market at period t".
+The action is taken to maximize the expected and discounted flow of profits in the market, $\mathbb{E}t \left(\sum{r=0}^{\infty} \delta^r \Pi{it+r} \right)$ where $\delta \in (0, 1)$ is the discount factor, and Π{it} is firm i's profit at period t.
+The profits of firm i at time t are given by where VP{it} represents variable profits, FC{it} is the fixed cost of operating, and EC{it} is a one time entry cost.
 We now describe these different components of the profit function.